-3.2 Site Assessment and Site Analysis Plan
+3.2 Site Assessment, Pre-application meeting and Site Analysis Plan

 A thorough site assessment is essential when planning a revegetation project.
 It is beneficial for applicants and Council to see the information from the site assessment detailed on a site analysis plan.
-Refer to Appendix 3 for a sample Site Analysis Plan.